cis-famu/oer-assignment-group-4-1/Chapter-3.md

 Output: x is greater than 5

+*Loop Structure: Repeat tasks until a condition is met.
 Like in the previous example with the switch statements, loop statements can be written a single time, allowing a programmer to perform many tasks using less direct input.
 This code is written in a way that it replays forever “in a loop”, or terminates when a set condition is seen as true or false.

 #include <iostream>